tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/contribute-to-tilburg-science-hub/style-guide.md

 ---
-title: "Style and writing guide"
+title: "Style and Writing Guide"
+description: "When contributing content to our platform, please follow our style and writing guidelines."
+keywords: "style, styling, guideline, writing"
+weight: 1
 draft: false
-weight: 1
 ---

 ## Develop content for our target audience